reactive-systems/syfco/README.md

 * [parsec](https://hackage.haskell.org/package/parsec-3.1.0) (recommended version: >= 3.1)

-Building the tool should be simple using
+Building the tool should be simple using [cabal](https://www.haskell.org/cabal/)

+<code>cabal install</code>

+or, if you work in a UNIX environment, simply by using

 <code>make</code>

-in the root directory.
 However, if you encounter any problems, please inform us via [the project bug tracker](https://github.com/reactive-systems/syfco/issues).

 ## Usage